-Thank you to everyone who helped: the historians who captured Modjeska's stories on tape (especially Jackie Hall, whose interviews are masterful), Vennie Deas Moore for research help, Ed Madden, Victoria Reed and Herb Hartsook for lending their expert editing and proofing skills, Historic Columbia for its commitment to preserving Modjeska's home and history, and Richland County Conservation Commission for its generous support.
+Thank you to everyone who helped: the historians who captured Modjeska's stories; Vennie Deas Moore, Ed Madden, Victoria Reed, Herb Hartsook, and Kyle Criminger for lending their expert editing skills; Graham Duncan for mining SNYC gems from the archives at Howard University; Historic Columbia for its commitment to preserving Modjeska's home and history; and Richland County Conservation Commission for its generous support.

-Finally, thanks to my partner, Brett, for teaching me what Modjeska taught him: You don't do this work because you think you're going to win.
+Finally, thanks to my husband, Brett, for teaching me what Modjeska taught him: You don't do this work because you think you're going to win.
 You do it because you think it's right.

-Becci Robbins Communications Director, S.C.
+Becci Robbins Communications Director S.C.
 Progressive Network